 Due to the decline in manpower several vacancies have been created in Commercial Enforcement.
-Personnel in Reno and Elko have been down significantly, to the point that for the FFY21 CVSP, NHP has only 28 Sworn Officers filling the 43 designated commercial sworn positions.
-Manpower is expected to decrease for FFY2022.
+Personnel in Reno and Elko have been down significantly, to the point that NHP has only 21 Sworn Officers filling the 43 designated commercial sworn positions.

 NHP, as well as other Nevada DPS Divisions, have had difficulty recruiting and retaining Officers over the past few years.
 One concern that impacts recruitment is the State does not pay the employee's retirement contributions, while most other Nevada law enforcement agencies do pay that contribution.
-Regardless of the reasons, the number of actual commercial enforcement personnel is much less than the number of allotted commercial enforcement program positions.
+Regardless of the reasons, the number of actual commercial enforcement personnel performing active enforcement is much less than the number of allotted commercial enforcement program positions.